chadananda/drbi.org/src/pages/terms.md

 date: "09 Aug 2023"
 ---

-Welcome to BlogWorks.ai Our innovative AI-driven content services are tailored to enhance your content creation.
+Welcome to DRBI.org Our innovative AI-driven content services are tailored to enhance your content creation.
 Before using our services, please read these Terms and Conditions.

 By using BWorks, you agree to these terms.
 If you disagree, please do not use our services.